With Havana trip, Obama seeks to make history, lock in Cuba opening

 Obama's critics accuse him of giving up too much in return for too little from Cuban President Raul Castro and now taking a premature "victory lap."

-But administration officials say deeper U.S. engagement should not be contingent on concessions from the former Cold War foe, such as improving its human rights record.
+But administration officials says deeper U.S. engagement should not be contingent on concessions from the former Cold War foe, such as improving its human rights record.

 Obama and his advisers insist that his outreach to Havana has a better chance of sowing the seeds of eventual change than what they see as a failed U.S. policy of isolation pursued for more than half a century.